Maddisontaitano/ReadmeGenerater/outPut/SampleReadMe.md

-# ReadmeGenerater
+    # Readme Generator
+    undefined

-    this project enables a user to effectively produce a structural ReadMe with extensive information about themselves and their application.
+    This project enables a user to effectively produce a structural ReadMe with extensive information about themselves and their application.
 By prompting the user with a series of questions, this easily creates an effective readMe with a polished and professional look.

     ## Table Of Contents